 The main types of variable rates are discounted, tracker and standard variable rate (SVR).

 Discount mortgage – the interest rate is pegged at a certain level below the lender's SVR.
-It will rise and fall in line with the SVR
+It will rise and fall in line with the SVR.

 Tracker mortgage – the interest rate is set a specific level above an external financial indicator, often the Bank of England (BofE) base rate.
-A tracker mortgage rate will rise and fall along with the base rate
+A tracker mortgage rate will rise and fall along with the base rate.

 SVR – you'll normally go onto your lender's SVR once your initial deal comes to an end.
-This is often higher than the rate you'll have been paying so it's often worth remortgaging in order to get the best deal, unless your moving or only have a small amount to pay off on your mortgage.
+This is often higher than the rate you'll have been paying so it's often worth remortgaging in order to get the best deal, unless you're moving or only have a small amount to pay off on your mortgage.

-The main thing to remember with variable rates is that, even though the rates can appear lower than fixed deals at first glance, your monthly repayments could increase substantially if interest rates rise.
+The main thing to remember with variable rates is that, even though the mortgage rates can appear lower than fixed deals at first glance, your monthly repayments could increase substantially if interest rates rise.
 Make sure you could afford repayments if this were to happen.

 You'll have borrowed less compared to a higher LTV ratio, meaning you'll pay less in interest overall